check-spelling/check-spelling-docs/Configuration.md

 The easiest way to get started is by copying the contents of `.github` from https://github.com/check-spelling/spell-check-this/ into your repository.

-(Currently this doesn't handle PRs, but [it will soon](https://github.com/check-spelling/spell-check-this/tree/prerelease/).)

 ## Workflow Variables

 See [[Configuration: Workflows]] for the supported GitHub workflows.